redlibrarian/redlibrarian.github.io/_posts/2017-10-27-reply-to-lossin.markdown

 techno-fetishism of her own, since the printed book is itself a technology.
 All this may make it sound as if I am unsympathetic to Lossin's argument, but I'm not.
-I agree that reading something in print is different (and, in my opinion) worse than reading it electronically.
+I agree that reading something in print is different (and, in my opinion, worse) than reading it electronically.
 But Lossin's view seems to oversimplify and overgeneralize the process she is describing, and ignores the hegemonic realities librarians live, work, and struggle in.
 I think it also ascribes single causes to what